tom-draper/persona/src/persona/data/README.md

 (International Labour Organization): the distribution of employed people across the ISCO-08 (or, as a fallback, ISCO-88) major occupational groups, from each country's most recent labour-force survey.

+`name`, for the United States, comes from the Social Security Administration's popular-baby-names series (births by name, sex and year): the most common names of each decade from the 1920s to the 2000s, per sex.
+Cohorts born after the data ends fall back to the most recent decade.
+Other countries will follow as comparable by-year, by-sex sources are added.

 `employment status` splits the population aged 15 and over into `Employed`, `Unemployed` and `Outside the labour force`.
 It is derived from two World Bank